iterative/dvc.org/content/docs/command-reference/gc.md

   "checkpoints" of an experiment or project.
 Note that both options can be combined, for example using the `-aT` flag.

-- `--all-commits` - the same as `-a` or `-T` above, but applies to Git commits as well as the workspace (implies `-w`).
+- `--all-commits` - the same as `-a` or `-T` above, but applies to _all_ Git commits as well as the workspace (implies `-w`).
 Useful for keeping all the data used in the entire existing commit history of the project.

+  One of the use cases for this option is to safely delete all temporary data DVC cached when `dvc run` and/or `dvc repro` were run without committing changes to DVC-files (thus potentially caching data that is not referenced from workspace or Git commits).

 - `-p <paths>`, `--projects <paths>` - if a single remote or a single cache is shared among different projects (e.g. a configuration like the one described